You’re ready to buy a home, but is your credit? Here are five steps to getting your credit and finances in tiptop shape

 “Limit the amount of inquiries or applying for new credit when you know a mortgage application is in your future,” said Katie Bossler, personal finance counselor for GreenPath Financial Wellness.
 “You want to stop all that activity.
 It’s a smaller factor, but it does help determine your credit score.
 As a rule of thumb, don’t apply for anything you don’t need to.”

 It’s in your best interest to keep your credit profile strong and quiet when you begin the homebuying process.

-"Do not increase your debt at all, don't decrease your savings, don't do anything big financially," said Mike Sullivan, director of education for nonprofit credit counseling organization Taking Charge America.
-"Don't change your employment.
-Although lenders typically hate to cancel applications, they will if they believe there is a new lending risk."
+“Do not increase your debt at all, don’t decrease your savings, don’t do anything big financially,” said Mike Sullivan, a consultant in personal finance in Phoenix.
+“Don’t change your employment.
+Although lenders typically hate to cancel applications, they will if they believe there is a new lending risk.”x

-Before you apply to take on even more debt through a mortgage, first stop carrying a balance on your credit cards, charge only small amounts and pay early.
+Before you take on a mortgage, stop carrying a balance on your credit cards, charge only small amounts and pay early.

 “When you apply for a mortgage, they are going to check your debt-to-income ratio, meaning they are going to check how much you make compared to how much debt you owe,” Sullivan said.

-While income doesn't factor into your credit score, it will be taken into great consideration by a mortgage lender.
+While income doesn’t factor into your credit score, it will be taken into consideration by a mortgage lender.

 However, only you can determine the monthly payments you can afford to add to your existing budget, so don’t automatically agree to take whatever size loan a bank offers you.
 The lender isn’t familiar with your spending habits and other living expenses.